vovoka/bookMap_2020/README.md

 * Users BookInstance reach 'expired' state (30 days from publishing) and have to be re-activated manually by User.
 Checking expired BookInstance made as cron task with  `BackgroundScheduler()` Map view is centered by User location which is received by IP from `ipapi` service.
-Users with Adiministrator privileges able to manage the DB with Flask-Admin interface.
+Users with Adiministrator privileges able to manage the DB data with Flask-Admin interface.

-### Note
-First created User (User.id == 1) has Admin access (i.e. has access to http://127.0.0.1:5000/admin/).
-Fix it with bash-psql script for safety reasons?
-Google's SMTP server requires the configuration of "less secure apps".
-See https://support.google.com/accounts/answer/6010255?hl=en

 ### TODO (unsorted ideas possible next steps and known bugs):
-* Less mess! :)
+* Refactor and made more clean & concise :)
-* Add change name during initializating new account only.
+* Add change user_name during initializating new account only.
-* Clasterize book instances by [location](https://geoalchemy-2.readthedocs.io/) ?
+* Clasterize book instances by location with [geoalchemy-2](https://geoalchemy-2.readthedocs.io/)  or [h3](https://h3geo.org/)?
-* Connect oauth2_tokens with User.tokens to not re-authorize each time with google auth server.
-* If noone or only you (as user) is `book_instance` owner then you can manage the related Book (title, cover etc.).
+* If noone or only you (as `User`) is a `BookInstance` owner then you can manage the related `Book` attributes (title, cover etc.).
 How to? -> add `book.is_editable`
-* Add job to  clear tmp folder (if many files found there).
+* Add cron job to  clear tmp folder (if many files found there).
-* Add 'blame for the book (incorrect/ violent data)'
+* Add _'blame for the book (incorrect/ violent data)'_
-* Add 'offer book cover' (if no bookcover currently) -> 'Offer better book cover'(?)
+* Add _'offer book cover'_ (if no bookcover currently) -> _'Offer better book cover'_(?)
 * Data caching?
+    * Do not render _map.html for each User, render it with Scheduller in thread only if Book were added/removed ... or by time.
-For example hide 'new book' button for users who not `allow_to_create_a_book()` Store var 'show_add_new_book' in session?
+    * Hide 'new book' button for users who are not `allow_to_create_a_book()` any more (Limits included already).
+Store var 'show_add_new_book' in session?
-* Try to switch to GraphQL _(what for? models are not heavy... yet)_?
+* Try to switch to GraphQL _(what for?
+Models are not heavy... yet.
+OK, do it jest for fun and experience)_
 * Gmail allows to send 100-150 messages daily.
 If out of the limit -> look at SendGrid или MailChimp.
 * Add footer
+* Made a messages view as threads (it's about indentation in html)
+* Separate css from html (now some mess is there).
+* Rename `BookInstance.Description` to `BookInstance.Comment`.
+It's better name for it.
+* Write a normal tests at last!

+### Note
+First created User (User.id == 1) has Admin access (i.e. has access to http://127.0.0.1:5000/admin/).
+Fix it with bash-psql script for safety reasons?
+Google's SMTP server requires the configuration of "less secure apps".
+See https://support.google.com/accounts/answer/6010255?hl=en